exaloop/codon/docs/sphinx/tutorial/primer.rst

     # Import and rename function
     from C import puts(cobj) -> void as print_line  # type cobj is C's pointer (void*, char*, etc.) print_line("hi!".c_str())  # prints "hi!".
-                               # Note .ptr at the end of string--- needed to cast Seq's string to char*.
+                               # Note .ptr at the end of string--- needed to cast Codon's string to char*.

 ``from C import`` only works if the symbol is available to the program.
-If you are running your programs via ``seqc``, you can link dynamic libraries by running ``seqc run -l path/to/dynamic/library.so ...``.
+If you are running your programs via ``codon``, you can link dynamic libraries by running ``codon run -l path/to/dynamic/library.so ...``.

 Hate linking?
 You can also use dyld library loading as follows: